ZiqingWang-00/brfss-mental-health.github.io/proposal.md

 ### Anticipated data sources

-The dataset we use is “The 2021 BRFSS data”, which was downloaded from
+The dataset we intend to use is “The 2021 BRFSS data”, which was downloaded from
 <https://www.cdc.gov/brfss/annual_data/annual_2021.html>.

 ### Planned analyses / visualizations / coding challenges